 - 1. The general partner/managing member/sole stockholder being removed from the ownership entity of a prior Housing Credit Development - 2.
 Returning credits due to the developments not being able to meet its targeted place in service deadline, and requesting THDA to approve and make an Exchange of Credit Allocation.
 (For Housing Credit Developments granted 2021 COVID-19 exchanges under the THDA Executive Director's COVID 19 Authority Waiver, this provision may be waived for the 2022 Competitive Round).
-No Major SAE will be imposed when THDA determines that an Exchange was necessitated by circumstances beyond the Applicant's anticipation or control. a site change, except when THDA determines, in its sole discretion, that the site change was necessitated by circumstances beyond the applicant's anticipation or control; - 3.
+No Major SAE will be imposed when THDA determines that an Exchange was necessitated by circumstances beyond the Applicant's anticipation or control. - 3.
 An uncured event of default under the Section 1602 or Tax Credit Assistance Program; - 4.
-A Fair Housing Act violation, including those involving a finding of discrimination by an adverse final decision from a federal court or a complaint that results in a consent decree or a judgment enforcing the terms of a consent decree; - Any individual involved in the Initial Application was part of a prior The Housing Credit Development that was foreclosed, where such foreclosure was within the past (five) 5 years, including a deed in lieu of foreclosure; - 6.
-Submitting to the IRS an IRS Form 8609 that was not created by THDA in an effort to claim Housing Credit or submitting to the IRS an IRS Form 8609 which has been altered or contains information inconsistent with the IRS Form 8609 created by THDA in an effort to claim Housing Credit; or - Failure to meet the federal placed in service deadline for a development that received Competitive or Noncompetitive Housing Credit.
+A Fair Housing Act violation, which resulted in a finding of discrimination by an adverse final decision from HUD, an equivalent state or local fair housing agency, or a federal or state court; - 5.
+The Housing Credit Development was foreclosed, where such foreclosure was within the past (five) 5 years, including a deed in lieu of foreclosure; - 6.
+Submitting to the IRS an IRS Form 8609 that was not created by THDA in an effort to claim Housing Credit or submitting to the IRS an IRS Form 8609 which has been altered or contains information inconsistent with the IRS Form 8609 created by THDA in an effort to claim Housing Credit; or - 7.
+Failure to meet the federal placed in service deadline for a development that received Competitive or Noncompetitive Housing Credit.